You are listening to the Sean Hannity Radio Show Podcast.

 I have five computers in front of me.

-How could I need to.
+How could I need to get it?

-All right, well, that's what I read.
+Well, that's what I read.

 Nobody told me any of the details.

-I'm here to claim my time.
+I'm in my time.

-We've got New Gingrich, Bill O'Reilly.
+We've got Newt Gingrich, Bill O'Reilly.

-We got Tom Finton.
+We've got Tom Finton.

 He's got some of the new Hillary Clinton emails.

-Big and rich are stopping by.
+Big and Rich are stopping by.

 You know, I've never met Big Kenny.